-Co-requisite(s): A "C-" or higher in NTS 105 and ITS 224
+Pre-requisite(s): A "C-"or higher in ITS224 Co-requisite(s): NTS204 student are free to explore without actually damaging another system.

 This course expands students' understanding of issues related to cybersecurity.
 Students learn more advanced skills, such as ethical hacking/penetration testing, security testing and systems/network defense.
 Students learn how to protect networks by utilizing the techniques that attackers use to compromise network and systems security.
+Most labs are in a virtual environment where